checkdigit/typescript-config/README.md

 ## TypeScript Configuration

-- currently requires Node 24.14.1 or above.
+- currently supports Node 24.14.1 up to, but not including, Node 25, or Node 26 and above.
+- Node 25 is intentionally not part of the support contract.
 - emits `esnext`, with the default libraries, to avoid down-leveling.
 It is intended that application spec tests pick up any issues with using newer features unavailable in a particular environment.
 Browsers and Node.js are fast-moving targets, and can add language features at any time.